A bottle sailed through the air, presumably intended for Dwayne Walton's head.

 Returning to a neighborhood from his youth, he stood before a rowdy and loud mob of New York City teenagers gathered for yet another school assembly.
 Undaunted by the cacophony of laughter, shouting and occasional cussing, he stepped forward to the microphone.

 Instead of frustration or judgment, Dwayne's words dripped with compassion and hope.
 In moments, the room calmed as the young men and women heard words that resonated with their experiences.

 Over a decade before, similar words found Dwayne in the midst of chaos and confusion.
 They began his own journey, one that now led him right back to where he started.

 Difficult Background Gave Credibility

-Receiving the invitation to speak at this Brooklyn high school from Kevin Young, a New York City staff member with Student Venture, the high school ministry of Campus Crusade for Christ, Dwayne readily accepted.
+Receiving the invitation to speak at this Brooklyn high school from Kevin Young, a New York City staff member with Student Venture, the high school ministry of Cru, Dwayne readily accepted.

 "Dwayne knows the unique challenges and cultural nuances of the kids living in that part of town," says Kevin.
 "He spoke right to them with very little need to try to be relevant.
 His background spoke for itself."
 Kevin also knew of Dwayne's history with Student Venture.

 A native of the small South American country of Guyana, Dwayne moved to the busy streets of Brooklyn at just 6 years old.
 The bright promises of American life quickly faded for him and the other 10 members of his family all living in a small basement apartment.
 His father left and was later murdered.
 Tragically, 2 uncles suffered the same fate, one dying before Dwayne's eyes.